TSmith1992/TheFunctionofFashion/README.md

 Stretch Goals:

--Filters/Dropdowns for Price, Rating, and Exclusivity for Prime Members -Ability to highlight/showcase a product
+- Filters/Dropdowns for Price, Rating, and Exclusivity for Prime Members
+- Ability to highlight/showcase a product
--Add a search bar
+- Add a search bar